Home / Daphne Jackson Fellowships

 MRS sponsored Daphne Jackson Fellowships must be held at a Scottish university.

 There is no requirement or restriction on the subject or nature of the research, provided it addresses a question relevant to human health or disease – the causation, prevention, diagnosis or treatment of illness or the development of medical or surgical appliances, including hearing aids.

 Applications and enquiries should be made to the Daphne Jackson Trust.

 The application and review process for MRS sponsored Daphne Jackson Fellowships is rigorous and differs from other funding awards.
 Details are available at “Step by step guide to the application process“.
 Medical Research Scotland works closely with the Daphne Jackson throughout the candidate selection process and a Trustee of Medical Research Scotland sits on the Interview Panel.

 Successful candidates will be notified by the Daphne Jackson Trust by email.
 Award decisions will normally be available in July.

-MRS sponsored Daphne Jackson Fellows and supervisors are required to submit progress reports to the Daphne Jackson Trusts 6 months after the start, at the midpoint and at the end of the Fellowship.
+MRS sponsored Daphne Jackson Fellows and supervisors are required to submit progress reports to the Daphne Jackson Trusts 6 months after the start, 12 months after the start and at the end of the Fellowship.
 Reports are assessed and reviewed by the Daphne Jackson Trust and Medical Research Scotland.